anupgyawali/12313676-COIT20261-COIT2026T1-/week01.md

    ifconfig - to view the ip address \

 ## Testing Results
-Testing was completed using the `ip address show` command in the GNS3 web console.
-The output displayed the assigned IP address on `eth0`, confirming that the interface was configured and active.
+Testing was completed using the ip address show command in the GNS3 web console.
+The output displayed the assigned IP address on eth0, confirming that the interface was configured and active.

 ## Reflections
 This activity improved my understanding of basic GNS3 operations, Linux network configuration, and the value of clear documentation.
 Practicing Markdown also helped make my portfolio more organised and readable.